Post - MSW Seminar

 Orientation: The post-MSW fellowship year begins with orientation activities designed to introduce CAPS, our various service delivery areas, and to establish expectations for individual post-MSW specialization.
 Training to review crisis assessment/intervention and emergency procedures is provided.
 Time is also set aside to meet staff and interns, to initiate supervisory and mentoring relationships, and for logistics such as setting up computer and email systems and settling into office spaces.

-Assessment Seminar: Two hours weekly starting in September-October, with additional training possible at mid-year or during the spring/summer.
-Post-MSWs will learn CAPS protocols for assessing alcohol and other drug use, eating patterns, and learning problems.
+Assessment Seminar: Post-MSWs will learn CAPS protocols for assessing alcohol and other drug use, eating patterns, and learning problems.

 Clinical Team: One hour per week of peer supervision is provided through participation in clinical teams with all professional staff.

 Treatment Team participation including Eating Issues Network, Survivor Care Team (Sexualized Violence), Gender Affirming Care Team: Generally 2 hours monthly; case consultation with CAPS and Student Life Divisional Colleagues (University Health Service, Sexual Assault Prevention and Awareness Center, etc). (optional)